teloe/snazzymenu/README.md

 ## Usage

-SnazzyMenu is designed to work well with WordPress sites and can be implemented in other environments by following this markup in your HTML.
+snazzyMenu is designed to work well with WordPress sites and can be implemented in other environments by following this markup in your HTML.

 ```html
 <div class="snazzymenu">